David Droux: LMP2 debut and LMP3 return (2022–)

 round of the season at Le Mans, Droux finished third in race one and took his only win of the season in race two.
 Staying with Cool Racing for the 2024 season, Droux was joined by Adrien Chila for his second full season in the series.
 Despite only taking one win, in the second round of the season at Paul Ricard, won the LMP3 title at the final round of the season, beating out R-ace GP by 5.5 points.

 Ahead of the 2025 season, it was confirmed that Droux would stay with the newly-rebranded CLX Motorsport alongside Cédric Oltramare.
+In his third full-time season in the series, Droux won the season-opening race in Barcelona and finished second at Le Castellet en route to a sixth-place points finish.
+The following year, Droux returned to CLX Motorsport for his fourth full-time season in the Le Mans Cup.